aflemm/curlbook-website/content/about.md

 ### Contact

-If you have questions, need help, or just want to talk about CurlBook, please send me an email at [andrew@curlbook.ca](mailto:andrew@curlbook.ca)
+If you have questions, need help, or just want to talk about CurlBook, please send me an email at [curlbook@aflemm.com](mailto:curlbook@aflemm.com)

 ### Other Products